MrBroadie/MrBroadie/README.md

 - 👋 Hi, I’m Tom.
-- 👾 My favourite programming languages are: JavaScript/ TypeScript, Python and Bash.
+- 👾 My favourite programming languages are: JavaScript/ TypeScript and Bash.
-- 🤖 My favourite frameworks are: React, Node.js, Express.js, Koa.js and Django.
+- 🤖 My favourite frameworks are: React, Node.js, Express.js, Koa.js.
 - 💾 My favourite cloud, infrastructure and automation tools are: AWS, Jenkins, Terraform and Docker.
+- 🗄 Other areas of technology that I like to work with are Database tools such as: PostgreSQL, MySQL, MongoDB, Mongoose and Prisma.
 - 🌱 I’m currently working as a Delivery Consultant for GlobalLogic UK & I
 - 📫 How to reach me Discord - Broadie #2576